How Our Pets Die

-Death is the end for every living being, and we should all understand that life is a finite miracle that will come to a conclusion at some point, no matter what is done to prevent it.
+Death, or “to die,” is the end for every living being, and we should all understand that life is a finite miracle that will come to a conclusion at some point, no matter what is done to prevent it.
 When death occurs, the body goes through a cascade of events that ends with stoppage of the brain, respiratory system, heart and other bodily functions.
 In our animals, this natural proceeding is not well documented, and the view by both veterinarians and the global pet community, is that it’s a “horrible” incident, fraught with pain and suffering, and should not to be allowed to happen at any cost.
 As a result, euthanasia is performed under the guise of “compassion” to prevent death’s normal and natural occurrence.

 The Early Stages (Aging)